puterboy/HAOS-kiosk/README.md

    - Turn on/off display based on time-of-day, proximity, event triggers, voice commands, etc.

+     See 'examples' folder for trigger based on ultrasonic distance and HA boolean sensor.

    - Send dashboard or other url to HAOSKiosk display based on event triggers or pre-programmed rotation (e.g., to sequentially view different cameras).